 - Newborn neurobehavioral cues may be sensitive to Pitocin exposure during labor. - Our novel operational measure of PF organization may aid in quantifying self-regulation. - It is unknown if our findings point to a direct or indirect drug effect.

 Future Research Questions

-- In a larger study, does Pitocin adversely affect PF organization and for how long?
+In a larger study, does Pitocin adversely affect PF organization and for how long?

-- Is PF organization a reliable predictor of:

-- early self-regulation?

-- breastfeeding initiation and continuation?

-- feeding readiness?

-- weight gain?

 Sucking on hand

 Funding

 This project was supported by an Irving B. Harris Foundation Post Doctoral Fellowship.